Tony Lema: Early life

-Born in Oakland, California, Lema's parents were Anthony H. Lema (1899–1937) and Clotilda M. Lema, née Silva (1910–2000), both of Portuguese ancestry.
+Lema was born in Oakland, California, to Anthony H. Lema (1899–1937) and Clotilda M. Lema, née Silva (1910–2000), both of Portuguese ancestry.
 His father died of pneumonia when Tony was three years old, and his widowed mother struggled to raise the family of four children on welfare.
 He began playing golf as a boy at Lake Chabot municipal golf course and learned different aspects of the game from a variety of people.
 Noted African-American golf coach Lucius Bateman helped develop his swing and Oakland policeman Ralph Hall taught him course strategy.
 The golf pros at Lake Chabot, Dick Fry and Bill Burch, trained him on basic golf fundamentals, including the use of a square stance.

 At age 17, Lema enlisted in the U.S. Marine Corps and served in Korea.

+Professional career

-After his discharge from the military in 1955, he obtained work as an assistant to the club professional at a San Francisco golf club.
+Lema was discharged from the military in 1955.
+He obtained work as an assistant to the club professional at a San Francisco golf club.

-Eddie Lowery, a wealthy San Francisco businessman, who assisted talented amateur players in the area, helped to sponsor and encourage Lema.
+Eddie Lowery, a wealthy San Francisco businessman, who invested in talented amateur players in the area, helped to sponsor and encourage Lema.
 Lowery is best known as the 10-year-old caddy of champion Francis Ouimet at the 1913 U.S. Open.
-Lowery's sponsorship gave Lema $200 a week expense money, to be repaid, in addition to splitting his winnings: Lema received two-thirds, Lowery one-third.
-One additional detail was that all debts at the end of the year were to be carried forward.

-PGA Tour
+In return for loaning Lema $200 a week in expense money, Lowery received one-third of all Lema's winnings.

-By 1957, Lema had developed his skills sufficiently to earn his way onto the PGA Tour, winning the Imperial Valley Open in memorable fashion: Assuming he was out of contention, Lema headed to the clubhouse bar, where he drank three highballs.
+In the late 1950s, Lema started playing on the PGA Tour.
+In 1957, he won the Imperial Valley Open in memorable fashion: assuming he was out of contention, Lema headed to the clubhouse bar, where he drank three highballs.
 Told that he would face Paul Harney in a sudden-death playoff, a relaxed Lema won the tournament on the second extra hole.
-The following year, he began developing friendships with a trio of fellow golfers: Johnny Pott, Tommy Jacobs, and Jim Ferree, and during 11 tournaments in 1958, Lema finished in the top 15, winning $10,282 for the year.
+The following year, he began developing friendships with a trio of fellow golfers, Johnny Pott, Tommy Jacobs, and Jim Ferree.
+During 11 tournaments in 1958, Lema finished in the top 15, winning $10,282 for the year.

 The following year, Lema's winnings dropped to $5,900, followed by an even worse year in 1960, when he collected a mere $3,060.
 A raucous off-the-course lifestyle was taking its toll until he began talking with television producer Danny Arnold, who helped him improve his composure and bolster his confidence.